 The Practice of Applied Behavior Analysis in the World Today

+What is ABA therapy’s role in the real world?
+And what does an applied behavior analyst do day to day?
 Because ABA has broad applications in almost any situation where a particular behavior or response needs to be taught or encouraged, behavior analysts find employment in a diverse array of fields well outside the typical range of psychological practice.

 Animal Behavior Analysis